| Author: | David Goodger <goodger@python.org> |

 a polyform is a plane figure constructed by joining together identical basic polygons

 Regular polygons which tile the plane (fill, without gaps or overlap; a tessellation) are the most satisfying basic polygons for polyform puzzles, and there are three: the equilateral triangle, the square, and the hexagon.
 Other polygons can be used though.
 With a given polygon, the set of polyforms of order N is defined by constructing all possible combinations of N copies of that polygon, joined edge to edge, without overlapping.
-Duplicates (from rotation or reflection) are typically ignored, although some puzzles explicitly treat reflections separately ("one-sided").
+Duplicates (from rotation or reflection) are typically ignored (the "free polyforms"), although some puzzles explicitly treat reflections separately ("one-sided polyforms").

 For example, 5 squares can be combined in 12 different ways, resulting in the "pentominoes":